 Find out more HERE

-Hannah Yayanti, Climate Action Lab Ph.D.
+Hannah Jayanti, Climate Action Lab Ph.D.
 Fellow FDM, 2024-2025

-Hannah Jayanti is a documentary filmmaker, organizer, and educator.
+Hannah is a documentary filmmaker, organizer, and educator.
 Her work centers process-driven and formally expansive nonfiction as ethical and political practices.
 Through this lens, she circles around questions of landscape, listening, memory, time, and interdependence.
 Her work as an educator is focused on mentorship and low-cost media training through nonfiction art spaces and community centers.
 Her organizing work includes co-creating spaces that model mutual-aid practices while creating surprising futures

 More information about Hannah can be found HERE